coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 Coralogix provides a seamless integration with ``AWS`` cloud so you can send your logs from anywhere and parse them according to your needs.

+This application retrieves cloudtrail logs from s3 and sends them to your Coralogix account.

+IF you want to use AWS Secrets to store the private_key, first you need to deploy Coralogix SecretLayer form AWS Serverless Repository.
+Take in consideration that both layers and lambda need to be in the same AWS Region.

 ## Prerequisites

 * An AWS account.